Symbiota/Symbiota-Documentation/versioned_docs/version-3.3/4-Editor_Guide/7-Editing_Searching_Records/1-symbiota_data_fields.md

 ### Locality

-The name of the municipality in which the specimen was collected.
-For specimens collected outside of the United States, enter the 4th level geographic designation.<br></br>
+The detailed location in which the specimen was collected.<br></br>
 **Examples:** `9.5 miles NW of Sedona along Boynton Pass Rd.`<br></br>
 See Darwin Core's [locality](https://dwc.tdwg.org/terms/#dwc:locality)